open/close all folders

 - Foil: For the player character, as you're both Watchers whose souls have Awakened.
 His creeping insanity and incipient despair are implied to await you as well if you can't find a cure for your condition.
 No sleep for the Watcher indeed...

 - I Hate Past Me/Future Me Scares Me: He's haunted by his past lives and unable to be certain of where they begin and he ends.
-As a Glanfathan marauder, he brutally attacked and murdered Dyrwoodan settlers and participated in a Gang Rape of settler women.
+As a Glanfathan marauder, he brutally attacked and murdered Dyrwoodan settlers and participated in the rape of settler women.
 He was then reborn as a boy who would grow up to become a soldier of the Dyrwood, going on to burn the villages of his past self's tribe, and is implied to be the child of his mother's rape by the same Glanfathan raiders who killed his mother's husband/the man he believes to be his father, possibly even the same rape that his past self was part of.
 It's no wonder the two hate each other so much, and that the guilt has utterly destroyed Maerwald's sense of self.Edér: That'll stain your soul right down to the bone.

 - Mercy Kill: The Watcher can say they view killing Maerwald as this, especially if they set his soul free.